Word & Worship

 Eucharistic Adoration of the Blessed Sacrament has been part of the Church’s tradition since the 6th century.
 The Adoration Chapel here at St. Thomas More was built for parishioners and others to have quiet a place to pray and adore the Lord in His Eucharistic presence.
 The chapel is open 24 hours a day, 7 days a week.
 Volunteers are needed to commit to the same hour each week.
 Share an hour with the Lord.
 Contact: Dorothy LeJeune

-The Prayer Chain Ministry takes requests from the public for immediate and urgent prayers.
-These travel by means of a telephone “chain” to spread the urgent requests among the volunteers in a matter of minutes.
-Anyone with a telephone and a few minutes of times can help.
+The Prayer Line Ministry takes requests from the public for immediate and urgent prayers by telephone or email (email@example.com).
+These requests travel by means of a telephone chain to spread the urgent requests among the volunteers in a matter of minutes.
+Anyone with a telephone and a few minutes of time can help.
 It’s very simple and life-giving.
-Day and Evening “chains” exist for those who are unavailable during the day, but can pray in the evenings.
 Contact: Sharon Hebert

 St. Padre Pio Prayer Group